Positivity and periodicity of $Q$-systems in the WZW fusion ring: Introduction

 The outline of this paper is as follows.
 In Section \ref{background}, we give a brief review on the notions of the modular $S$-matrix, the WZW fusion ring, $Q$-systems and KR modules.
-In Section \ref{pp}, we propose the main conjecture about the positivity and periodicity of solutions of the $Q$-system in the WZW fusion ring obtained by the KR modules.
-We also prove the main conjecture in some simple cases.
-In Section \ref{sec:levkresQ}, we introduce the level $k$ restricted $Q$-systems and prove some simple properties of their solutions mainly as a preparation for the next section.
-In Section \ref{sec:possol}, we present positive solutions of the level $k$ restricted $Q$-systems of all classical types in the WZW fusion ring.
-In Section \ref{sec:appsfusion}, we will give some applications of our results in the previous section.
-We provide an explanation for some phenomenon observed by Kuniba and Nakanishi in their formulation of dilogarithm identities for conformal field theories and also prove the Kuniba-Nakanishi-Suzuki conjecture on the positivity and the level truncation properties of the quantum dimension solutions of $Q$-systems for all classical types.
+In Section \ref{pp}, we propose the conjecture about the positivity and periodicity of solutions of the $Q$-system in the WZW fusion ring obtained from the KR modules and prove it in some simple cases.
+At the end of the section, we define the notion of level $k$ restricted $Q$-systems.
+In Section \ref{sec:possol}, we study the solution of the level restricted $Q$-systems in the WZW fusion ring and especially present positive solutions of the level restricted $Q$-systems of all classical types.
+In Section \ref{sec:appsfusion}, we study complex solutions of level restricted $Q$-systems.
+In particular, as an application of our results in the previous section, we prove the conjecture of Kirillov and Kuniba-Nakanishi-Suzuki on the positivity and the other level truncation properties of $Q_{m}^{(a)}(\frac{\rho}{k+h^{\vee}})$ for all classical types.